-My profile pic is undoubtedly the favourite … an impromptu snap, unposed, unconscious and caught in a moment of pure mischief on a frozen December day in 2012.
-Another was the fateful day of the exploding coffee pot… it was a wonderful trip to the Cotswolds with friends from the States and they snapped me grinning, finding a feather at the Rollright stone circle.
-The best pictures catch you unawares and therefore natural… or they reflect a moment where emotion overrides self-consciousness… like the one of me with my sons, laughing, all of us.
+A favourite was the fateful day of the exploding coffee pot… it was a wonderful trip to the Cotswolds with friends from the States and they snapped me grinning, finding a feather at the Rollright stone circle.
+The best pictures catch you unawares and therefore natural… impromptu snaps, unposed, unconscious or caught in a moment of mischief.
+Sometimes they reflect a moment where emotion overrides self-consciousness… like the one of me with my sons, laughing, all of us.
 Or the heavily pregnant beached whale.
 Not exactly flattering pictures… but ones I love for reasons deeper than vanity.

 The ones where you are aware of the camera are seldom as good… in our own eyes at least.
 Vanity plays a big part, and we are all subject to that, like it or not.
 Fragility too.
 Not everyone is as confident as their true self should make them.
 But we do not see ourselves as others do, though we may see ourselves negatively because of the way others have appeared to see us in the past, and often deeper issues manifest as negative self-image.
 Vanity and fragility are pretty intimately linked, and not always what they seem on the surface.

-The trouble with that, of course, is that it colours not only the way you see yourself, but the way you interact with others, sapping confidence in a society that values the media-hyped ideals of beauty.
-My friend Alienora posted a poem yesterday by Maya Angelou who died today.
-You can read it here.
-It challenges the stereotypes of beauty.
-And of course, that is all they are, and those stereotypes refer only to the static, frozen picture of face and form.
+The trouble here is that it colours not only the way you see yourself, but the way you interact with others, sapping confidence in a society that values the media-hyped stereotypes of beauty.
+And that is all they are, and those stereotypes refer only to the static, frozen picture of face and form.
 They do not take into account the fact that a beautiful face may hide a cold, uncaring heart, or that the real beauty itself may come from the animation of character, the warmth of a smile or the gleam of mischief in a pair of eyes meeting yours.
 They do not feel the charm, kindness, or laughter that can radiate from a person, lighting the room when they walk in, or the serene beauty of wrinkled old age and wisdom.